Robert Higgs

-Robert Higgs (born 1 February 1944) is an American economic historian and economist combining material from Public Choice, the New institutional economics, and the Austrian school of economics; and describes himself as a "libertarian anarchist" in political and legal theory and public policy.
-His writings in economics and economic history have most often focused on the causes, means, and effects of government power and growth.
+Robert Higgs (born February 1, 1944) is an American economic historian and economist.
+He is known for research on the growth of the United States government, especially the ratchet effect, the idea that state power expands during wars and other crises and only partly recedes afterward, which he developed in Crisis and Leviathan (1987).
+He is a retired senior fellow in political economy at the Independent Institute, where he founded and later served as editor at large of The Independent Review, and he has held faculty appointments at the University of Washington, Lafayette College, and Seattle University.
+In an essay he has described his political philosophy as a libertarian anarchism.

 Academic career

-Higgs earned a Ph.D. in Economics from the Johns Hopkins University and has held teaching positions at the University of Washington, Lafayette College, and Seattle University.
+Higgs earned a Ph.D. in economics from the Johns Hopkins University and has held teaching positions at the University of Washington, Lafayette College, and Seattle University.
 He has also been a visiting scholar at Oxford University and Stanford University.
 He held a visiting professorship at the University of Economics, Prague in 2006, and has supervised dissertations in the Ph.D. program at Universidad Francisco Marroquín, where he is currently an honorary professor of economics and history.

 Higgs has been a Senior Fellow in Political Economy at the Independent Institute since September 1994.
-He has served at Editor at Large of The Independent Review since 2013, after having been Editor from 1995 to 2013.
+He has served as editor at large of The Independent Review since 2013, after having been editor from 1995 to 2013.
+Higgs was also the 2015 recipient of the Murray N. Rothbard Medal of Freedom, created by businessman George W. Connell.

 Writings

 The Ratchet effect

 In his Crisis and Leviathan, Higgs first elaborated in detail on his ratchet hypothesis as part of a more general interpretation of governmental growth.
-Higgs aimed to demonstrate that contemporary models to explain the growth of government did not explain why growth historically occurred in spurts, rather than continuously..
+Higgs aimed to demonstrate that contemporary models to explain the growth of government did not explain why growth historically occurred in spurts, rather than continuously.
 Higgs formulated the ratchet effect to explain this phenomenon.
 He theorized that most government growth occurred in response to real or imagined national "crises" and that after the crises, some, but rarely all, of the new interventions ceased.
 Crisis and Leviathan surveys the history of the American federal government from the 1880s to the 1980s, applying the ratchet effect to the period.
 He cites economic crises and wars as the chief sources for the growth of government.